-The consolidated financial statements include the financial statements of the Company, its subsidiaries and VIEs in which it has a controlling financial interest.
-The results of the subsidiary are consolidated from the date on which the Company obtained control and continue to be consolidated until the date that such control ceases.
+The consolidated financial statements include the financial statements of The9 Limited, its subsidiaries and VIEs in which it has a controlling financial interest.
+A subsidiary is consolidated from the date on which the Group obtained control and continues to be consolidated until the date that such control ceases.
 A controlling financial interest is typically determined when a company holds a majority of the voting equity interest in an entity.
-However, if the company demonstrates its ability to control the VIEs through its rights to all the residual benefits of the VIEs and its obligation to fund losses of the VIEs then the entity is consolidated.
-All intercompany balances and transactions between the Company, its subsidiary and VIEs have been eliminated in consolidation.
+If the Group demonstrates its ability to control a VIE through its rights to all the residual benefits of the VIE and its obligation to fund losses of the VIE, then the VIE is consolidated.
+All intercompany balances and transactions between The9 Limited, its subsidiaries and VIEs have been eliminated in consolidation.

 In April 2010, the Group acquired a controlling interest in Red 5.
-In June 2016, the Group completed a share exchange transaction with L&A International Holding Limited, or L&A, with certain other shareholders of Red 5 (Note 8).
+In June 2016, the Group completed a share exchange transaction with L&A International Holding Limited ("L&A") and certain other shareholders of Red 5 (see Note 8).
 After the transaction, the Group owned 34.71% shareholding in Red 5.
-As the Group owned majority of board members and continuously contributed funding to the operation of Red 5, the Group still retained effective control over Red 5 and Red 5 remained to be consolidated entity of the Group as of December 31, 2016.
+As the Group controls a majority of Board of Director seats and has continuously funded to the operation of Red 5, the Group still retained effective control over Red 5 and Red 5 remained as a consolidated entity of the Group as of December 31, 2017.

 PRC laws and regulations currently prohibit or restrict foreign ownership of internet-related business.
-In September 2009, the General Administration of Press and Publication Radio, Film and Television ("GAPPRFT") further promulgated the Circular Regarding the Implementation of the Department Reorganization Regulation by State Council and Relevant Interpretation by State Commission Office for Public Sector Reform to Further Strengthen the Administration of Pre-approval on Online Games and Approval on Import Online Games, or the GAPP Circular.
-Pursuant to Administrative Measures on Network Publication, or the Network Publication Measures jointly issued by GRAPPRFT and the Ministry of Information Industry (which has subsequently been reorganized as the Ministry of Industry and Information Technology ("MIIT") on February 4, 2016, effective from March 2016, wholly foreign-owned enterprises, Sino-foreign equity joint ventures and Sino-foreign cooperative enterprises shall not engage in the provision of web publishing services, including online game services.
+In September 2009, the General Administration of Press and Publication Radio, Film and Television ("GAPPRFT") further promulgated the Circular Regarding the Implementation of the Department Reorganization Regulation by State Council and Relevant Interpretation by State Commission Office for Public Sector Reform to Further Strengthen the Administration of Pre-approval on Online Games and Approval on Import Online Games (the "GAPP Circular").
+Pursuant to Administrative Measures on Network Publication (the "Network Publication Measures") jointly issued by GAPPRFT and the Ministry of Information Industry (which has subsequently been reorganized as the Ministry of Industry and Information Technology) ("MIIT") on February 4, 2016, effective from March 2016, wholly foreign-owned enterprises, Sino-foreign equity joint ventures and Sino-foreign cooperative enterprises shall not engage in the provision of web publishing services, including online game services.
 Prior examination and approval by GAPPRFT are required on project cooperation involving internet publishing services between an internet publishing services and a wholly foreign-owned enterprise, Sino-foreign equity joint venture, or Sino-foreign cooperative enterprise within China or an overseas organization or individual.
-It is unclear whether authorities will deem VIE structure of the Group as a kind of such "manners of cooperation" by foreign investors to gain control over or participate in domestic online game operators, and it is not clear whether GAPPRFT and MIIT have regulatory authority over the ownership structures of online game companies based in China and online game operation in China.
-Therefore, the Group believes that its ability to direct the activities of VIEs that most significantly impact their economic performance is not affected by the GAPP Circular.
+It is unclear whether PRC authorities will deem our VIE structure as a kind of such "manners of cooperation" by foreign investors to gain control over or participate in domestic online game operators, and it is not clear whether GAPPRFT and MIIT have regulatory authority over the ownership structures of online game companies based in China and online game operations in China.
+Therefore, the Group believes that its ability to direct those activities of its VIEs that most significantly impact their economic performance is not affected by the GAPP Circular.